Online Master's Degree Programs in Biomedical Sciences (MS)

 Professors to Know in Master’s Degrees in Biomedical Sciences (MS)

 Dr. Valentin Dinu is an associate professor of biomedical informatics at the College of Health Solutions, Arizona State University.
-He also serves as the program coordinator of the master of science in biomedical informatics program.
-Some of the courses he teaches include translational bioinformatics, advanced topics in biomedical informatics, and the foundations of biomedical informatics methods.
+He also serves as the program director of the master of science in biomedical informatics program.
+Some of the courses he teaches or has taught include translational bioinformatics, advanced topics in biomedical informatics, and the foundations of biomedical informatics methods.

-Dr. Ginger Fisher is an assistant professor of biology at the University of Northern Colorado and the director of University of Northern Colorado’s master’s in biomedical science program.
-She teaches a number of courses, including introductory biology, physiological ecology, marine biology and the foundations of clinical research.
-Her early research work explored the physiology of aquatic organisms, and recently, she began to study bioeducation.
+Dr. Ginger Fisher is an assistant professor of biology at the University of Northern Colorado and the director of the University of Northern Colorado’s master’s in biomedical science program.
+She teaches or has taught several courses, including introductory biology, physiological ecology, marine biology, and the foundations of clinical research.
+Her early research explored the physiology of aquatic organisms, and recently, she began studying bioeducation.

 Dr. Dongwen Wang teaches biomedical informatics at Arizona State University.
-Some of the classes he leads include knowledge representation for biomedical informatics, problem-solving in biomedical informatics, and health informatics database modeling.
+Some of the classes he teaches or has taught include knowledge representation for biomedical informatics, problem-solving in biomedical informatics, and health informatics database modeling.